GabrielQSherman/web-games/snake/README.md

 after a few days of work i have completed connecting the front end to the backend with one route.
 When the user's page loads, a request for all the current highscores is made and all the scores are displayed to the user.

-Im installing morgan so i can see all my routes in my console for debug refrence.
+install morgan to see all routes in console for debug refrence.

 3/1/20